-- ◆ The rates for political ads shall not be higher than the rates charged for local advertising of the same quality and quantity. - ♦ No person shall use an automated telephone system or device for the selection and dialing of telephone numbers and playing of recorded messages if the message is for the purpose of promotion or any other use related to a political campaign W.S.
+- ♦ The posting of campaign signs by businesses is allowed according to W.S.
+22-1-102(xxxviii). - ♦ The rates for political ads shall not be higher than the rates charged for local advertising of the same quality and quantity. - ♦ No person shall use an automated telephone system or device for the selection and dialing of telephone numbers and playing of recorded messages if the message is for the purpose of promotion or any other use related to a political campaign.
+W.S.
 6-6-104.

-Violations
+Penalties for Violations

-- ◆ Anyone violating any of the provisions of the Campaign Practices Act may be guilty of a misdemeanor or felony resulting in a fine, incarceration, or both. - ♦ Any corporation, person or organization violating the contribution limits or prohibited acts is subject to a civil penalty up to \$10,000.
+- ♦ Anyone violating any of the provisions of the Campaign Practices Act may be guilty of a misdemeanor or felony resulting in a fine, incarceration, or both. - ♦ Any corporation, person or organization violating the contribution limits or prohibited acts is subject to a civil penalty up to \$10,000.
 This civil action may be brought by any candidate adversely affected by the transgression, any political party or a prosecuting authority.